Can you tell us about the WELL AP qualification?

 COVID has turbo-charged the concept of wellbeing; wellbeing and sustainability are going to be key priorities in the A&D world in the coming years.

 Tell us a bit more about the exam?
 What concepts were covered that you found particularly useful for suspended ceiling projects?

 The accreditation is an examination process that examines seven different concepts: air, light, comfort, mind, water, nourishment and fitness.
 Air, light, comfort and mind were the main concepts relevant to suspended ceilings.

 Air – this focused on air quality and practices such as reducing VOCs (volatile organic compounds) within the spaces that are occupied.
 In other words, making sure we’re not putting harmful substances into the building.
 Suspended ceilings can assist in this area due to the low emission standards they can adhere to such as M1 Emission Class for Building Material.

 Light – this focused on light quality and glare.
 Making sure we’re getting the right amount of light into the room by using the various surfaces, such as ceilings with an LRV of 80% or greater, to get us to the point where we’re comfortable and not interrupting the circadian rhythm unnecessarily.
 Suspended ceilings can be used to achieve great results here whilst also reducing energy costs by helping to reduce the amount of artificial lighting required in a space

 Comfort – this concept was particularly relevant to us here at Rockfon.
-As ceiling manufacturers, we tend to focus on acoustics and this generally falls within the comfort concept which looks at internally generated noise, acoustic planning, reverberation times, sound masking, sound reducing surfaces and all areas to do with sound management in a space.
+As ceiling manufacturers, we tend to focus on acoustics and this generally falls within the comfort concept which looks at internally generated noise, acoustic planning, reverberation times, sound masking, sound-reducing surfaces and all areas to do with sound management in space.

 Was the study genuinely interesting and relevant?